Pollen Count

 Morning Alerts ☀️.
 Start Your Day Prepared! 🌿 Sign up for daily morning high pollen count alerts.

 Greece has a Mediterranean climate with warm summers and mild winters.
-Pollen seasons vary across the country due to different plant growth.
+Trees, flowers, and plants release pollen into the air during spring.

-In northern Greece, pollen season begins in March.
-Trees like oak, beech, and pine release pollen into the air.
+In Greece, pollen season usually starts in March.
+Trees like olive, cypress, and pine release pollen.
+Many people stay indoors when pollen counts are high.

 Pollen Forecast Chart